Become an NCSP

 What happens once my application has been processed and approved?

 After your application has passed, you will receive an envelope in the mail containing a congratulatory letter and certificate.

 NASP offers a variety of frames that arrive with your NCSP certificate professionally matted and embossed with the official NCSP seal.
 Complete information for ordering a frame is avaiable on the NASP website.

 What is my renewal date and what happens if I renew early?

-Your NCSP certification renewal date is available by visiting your profile.
-You have the option of renewing at the end of your three-year period or you can renew any time upon completion of 75 hours of continuing professional development (CPD) credits.
+Your NCSP certification renewal date is available by logging in to the website and clicking “View My Account” (located at the top right of the page).
+You have the option of renewing at the end of your three-year period OR you can renew any time upon completing 75 hours of continuing professional development (CPD) credits.

 If you renew prior to the month in which your renewal is due, your certification will expire 3 years later on the last day of the month in which you renew.
 By renewing early, you can apply future CPD activities towards your next renewal cycle.
 Keep in mind that CPD credits are valid for a 36 month period after they are earned.

 How do I renew if my NCSP has already expired?